onnx/onnx/README.md

 ```

 ### Windows
 When building on Windows it is highly recommended that you also build protobuf locally as a static library.
-The version distibuted with conda-forge is a DLL and this is a conflict as ONNX expects it to be a static lib.
+The version distributed with conda-forge is a DLL and this is a conflict as ONNX expects it to be a static lib.

 #### Instructions to build protobuf and ONNX on windows
 Step 1 : Build protobuf locally